LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 1. There are 4 csv's.

-   A. Work with the ones you think you will need to answer your questions.
+   #.
+Work with the ones you think you will need to answer your questions.

 #.
 Explore the tables and play with the columns you think you might use.

-   A. When you get a viz that you like, ask yourself the following questions:
+   #.
+When you get a viz that you like, ask yourself the following questions:

-      1. Why do you like it?
+      A. Why do you like it?
 What is it showing?
-      2. Would it work better with a calculation or any manipulation?
+      #.
+Would it work better with a calculation or any manipulation?
-      3. Would looking at a smaller sample, like the top 100, help?
+      #.
+Would looking at a smaller sample, like the top 100, help?

 Cleaning
 ^^^^^^^^

 #.
 Do you need to clean any of the data you have decided to work with?

-   A. Any nulls?
+   #.
+Any nulls?

-      1. Are they appropriate for the data?
+      A. Are they appropriate for the data?

    #.
 Any discrepancies?

-      1.Hint: ages might need some attention.
+      A. Hint: ages might need some attention.

 Manipulation
 ^^^^^^^^^^^^